shinyypig/ANCPS/README.md

-# README
+# A New Translation Matching Method Based on Autocorrelated Normalized Cross-Power Spectrum

 ![license](https://img.shields.io/github/license/shinyypig/ancps)

-This file includes two test scripts, the code of the methods evaluated in the manuscript, and a sub-image of the HongKong dataset.
+This repository includes two test scripts, the code of the methods evaluated in the manuscript, and a sub-image of the HongKong dataset.
 It should be noted that all files were written in MATLAB R2020a.

+Fulltext of the paper can be found [here](./ANCPS.pdf).

 ## Test scripts